-Final grade percentage: 50% with minimum grade 4
+Final grade percentage: 50%

 Theoretical complements and exercises

 Modality Group or individual self-study Technique Learning file (retrievable)

 Description The student will resource to the sugested bibliography to complement the notions presented in the lectures and solve proposed problems and excersices.
 Both tasks will be logged on a notebook to be submitted for asessment.